torchnyu/blog/_posts/2021-03-19-the-value-of-niches.md

 years.
 I've gone weeks, months without touching my compiler.
 What's mattered is that I came back to it and kept working.
 Even if it took me 3 years when someone else took 3 months, I still made it.

+What a niche demonstrates is an ability to choose a topic and persist.
+It demonstrates that you can teach yourself, as your knowledge should go deeper than any course.
+It demonstrates that you find something genuinely interesting within CS and took the time to explore it.
+All of these are really great signs to a potential employer.

+Oh also the [Niche Zero](https://www.nichecoffee.co.uk/) is a pretty awesome espresso grinder.
+Not related to anything CS, just saying.